Snomn123/Nexus/CONTRIBUTING.md

 ### Code of Conduct
 We are committed to providing a friendly, safe, and welcoming environment for all contributors.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

-## 🎉 Recognition
+## Recognition

 Contributors will be recognized in:
 - README.md contributors section
 - Release notes for significant contributions
 - Special contributor badge (future feature)

-Thank you for contributing to Nexus! 🚀
+Thank you for contributing to Nexus.